MiniProfiler/dotnet/docs/AspDotNetCore.md

         options.UserIdProvider =  request => MyGetUserIdFunction(request);

         // (Optional) Swap out the entire profiler provider, if you want
-        // (default handles async and works fine for almost all appliations) options.ProfilerProvider = new MyProfilerProvider();
+        // (default handles async and works fine for almost all applications) options.ProfilerProvider = new MyProfilerProvider();

         // (Optional) You can disable "Connection Open()", "Connection Close()" (and async variant) tracking.
         // (defaults to true, and connection opening/closing is tracked) options.TrackConnectionOpenClose = true;